Being A Caring Church Webinar

 Arlan Miller: How do you keep the emotions Yeah.
 In the rear car, so to speak.

 Ted Witzig, Jr: Yeah.
 So, so a couple of things.
-So a couple of things I, understand a human being we’re we’re, embodied beings.
-It means it’s all [01:01:00] coming together.
+So, a couple of things I understand a human being we’re, embodied beings.
+It means it’s all coming together.
 Our body and mind and spirit are, all together.

-Ted Witzig, Jr: We, we would love to be able to kind of move it outta the way.
-I, would say two things.
+Ted Witzig, Jr: We, we would love to be able to kind of move it out of the way.
+I would say two things.
 Number one, by considering this, that when you when, any of us starts to face something, that creates a little bit of anxiety, the anxiety goes up.
 Okay.
-And we, kind of do this, it kind of goes up the hill and it’s kind at the top of the hill.
+And we this, it goes up the hill and it’s kind at the top of the hill.

 Ted Witzig, Jr: We call that panic peak.
-And then what we wanna do when we get to panic peak is we wanna get out of there, we wanna avoid, and it actually reinforces the fear.
+And then what we want to do when we get to panic peak is we want to get out of there, we want to avoid, and it actually reinforces the fear.
 And so one of the things I would say is, the goal is to get up and over panic peak, and then coast down the other side.
-And what that means is sometimes, let’s say you wanna call somebody and just ask how they’re doing or ask if you help ’em in some way.
+And what that means is sometimes, let’s say you want to call somebody and just ask how they’re doing or ask if you help them in some way.

-Ted Witzig, Jr: The, desire would be to like, have no anxiety while doing this.
-Now again, if somebody has an anxiety disorder and they need help getting their anxiety down we, can deal with that, that, that.
+Ted Witzig, Jr: The desire would be to like, have no anxiety while doing this.
+Now again, if somebody has an anxiety disorder and they need help getting their anxiety down we can deal with that, that, that.
 But that’s a different issue.
-But I will say that I would not, say it this way.
-I would not say you’re either gonna be in love or you’re gonna have some anxiety with it.
+But I will say that I would not say it this way.
+I would not say you’re either going to be in love or you’re going to have some anxiety with it.

-Ted Witzig, Jr: I, think that you can actually, you know, moving in you know, moving into that, like when I go meet somebody at church that, I’ve never, that walked in off the street and I’ve, and I don’t met, I met ’em and, then there’s, I’m supposed to be on the pulpit in like three minutes and there’s people coming and, you I’m anxious and I don’t know how it’s gonna go.
+Ted Witzig, Jr: I, think that you can actually, you know, moving in you know, moving into that, like when I go meet somebody at church that, I’ve never, that walked in off the street and I’ve, and I don’t met, I met them and, then there’s, I’m supposed to be on the pulpit in like three minutes and there’s people coming and, you I’m anxious and I don’t know how it’s going to go.

-Ted Witzig, Jr: And I don’t know if I’m gonna be able to get that.
-I’m looking for who I’m gonna hook that person up with.
+Ted Witzig, Jr: And I don’t know if I’m going to be able to get that.
+I’m looking for who I’m going to hook that person up with.
 And all this stuff’s happening.
 I wouldn’t say either love or have anxiety at that moment.
 I’m a ball of all of it.
 I’m a ball of all of it right there.
 I’m acting, I’m in love.
 I, have love but, I’m also stressed at that moment.

 Arlan Miller: The first time especially.
 Right.
 Repeated experience.
 What I heard you say is repeated experience.
 Yeah.
 Helps that go away.
 It won’t ever all the way go away.
 Yeah.
 But that helps kind of persevere and you say move towards values, I’m guessing.

-Arlan Miller: I mean, what you know that your desire is to love and to care and to engage with someone and let that kind of purpose persevere you through the anxiousness that you might feel.
+Arlan Miller: I mean, what you know is that your desire is to love and to care and to engage with someone and let that kind of purpose persevere you through the anxiousness that you might feel.
 Yeah.
-Or the fear that you might fear and knowing you’re not gonna be perfect.
-None of us are perfect and we’re not gonna say the right thing.
+Or the fear that you might fear and knowing you’re not going to be perfect.
+None of us are perfect and we’re not going to say the right thing.

 Arlan Miller: And, I mean, I can look back on many conversations or phone calls that I’ve had where I’m just like, why?
-What was I, thinking?
-You know why did I, say that?
+What was I thinking?
+You know why did I say that?
 You know?
 Yeah.
-But yet as we walk through it, we kind of get, we get the engine where the engine can needs to be and the caboose where the caboose needs to be overtime.
+But yet as we walk through it, we kind of get, we get the engine where the engine needs to be and the caboose where the caboose needs to be overtime.

 Ted Witzig, Jr: He never asks you to read their minds.
 He asks you to be loving.
 And so I think one of the things is that, that, you know, let’s say it was Arlan and I, we had the issue.
-I would go up and, I would, you know, shake your hand and Yeah.
+I would go up and, I would, you know, shake your hand and yeah.
 And, hi, how are you?
-And, am I gonna feel, am I gonna feel some anxiety?
+And am I going to feel some anxiety?

-Ted Witzig, Jr: Am I gonna wonder if this is gonna be Yeah And, it’s okay.
+Ted Witzig, Jr: Am I going to wonder if this is going to be?
+And it’s okay.
 And yeah.
 I wish that relationships that, we just didn’t have tension.
 Yeah.
-But, tension is part of relationships.
-And, I think one of the things is like, even like talking to somebody, we’re oftentimes a fearful of what the person’s reaction is gonna be.
+But tension is part of relationships.
+And I think one of the things is like, even like talking to somebody, we’re oftentimes a fearful of what the person’s reaction is going to be.

-Ted Witzig, Jr: You know, how’s they gonna, how are they gonna take it?
-And, it that’s, real.
+Ted Witzig, Jr: You know, how’s they going to, how are they going to take it?
+And it that’s, real.
 People take things better and worse.
-And, I, for one am somebody that, that some of the times, I’m sure that people will, talk to me and get the, calmest, most kind response ever.
-And sometimes it’ll be jumpy and, reactive.
+And I, for one am somebody that, that some of the times, I’m sure that people will talk to me and get the calmest, most kind response ever.
+And sometimes it’ll be jumpy and reactive.

-Arlan Miller: I hope that’s, helpful.
+Arlan Miller: I hope that’s helpful.
 Yeah.
 I appreciate the question.
-Really.
-Do, we’re gonna I think we’re gonna bring this to a close mindful of time, thankful for each one that’s joined.
+Really do, we’re going to bring this to a close mindful of time, thankful for each one that’s joined.

-Arlan Miller: There’s, a lot more we could walk into and a lot more topics that we could go deeper here.
-But hopefully this, serves as a gentle encouragement and and hope as we start into this.
-And thanks for being the church and thanks for engaging in love.
-Yeah.
-Humbly with each other.
+Arlan Miller: There’s a lot more we could walk into and a lot more topics that we could go deeper here.
+But hopefully this serves as a gentle encouragement and hope as we start into this.
+And thanks for being in the church and thanks for engaging in love humbly with each other.

 Arlan Miller: Yeah.
 And being willing to share the comfort and the consolation and grace that God gives you.
 With those around you.
 May God bless you and have a good day.
 Thanks so much.